waiting-for-dev/warden-jwt_auth/README.md

 ### Middlewares addition

-You need to add `Warden::JWTAuth::Middleware` to your rack middlewares stack.
+You need to add `Warden::Auth0::Middleware` to your rack middlewares stack.
 Actually, it is just a wrapper which adds two middlewares that do the actual job: dispatching tokens and revoking tokens.

 ### Token dispatch configuration